opensearch-project/opensearch-spark/.github/pull_request_template.md

 - [ ] Updated documentation (docs/ppl-lang/README.md)
 - [ ] Implemented unit tests
 - [ ] Implemented tests for combination with other commands
+- [ ] New added source code should include a copyright header
 - [ ] Commits are signed per the DCO using `--signoff`

 By submitting this pull request, I confirm that my contribution is made under the terms of the Apache 2.0 license.